T1A0R3S2H/Password-Manager-MERN/README.md

 # Password-Manager-MERN
-This is my first full stack project, in this:
+This is my first full stack project, below is the workflow of this project:
+1.)
+First a Login page opens
+2.)
+Authorized user gets in
+3.)
+User sees the option to add Username, Password and Website name 4.)
+If the user already has some passwords there, there are options to delete and update 5.)
+Lastly, the user has the option to Logout